Battle of Nemea

-The Battle of Nemea (394 BC), also known in ancient Athens as the Battle of Corinth, was a battle in the Corinthian War, between Sparta and the coalition of Argos, Athens, Corinth, and Thebes.
+The Battle of Nemea of 394 BC, also known in ancient Athens as the Battle of Corinth, was a battle in the Corinthian War, between Sparta and the coalition of Argos, Athens, Corinth, and Thebes.
 The battle was fought in Corinthian territory, at the dry bed of the Nemea River.
 The battle was a decisive Spartan victory, which, coupled with the Battle of Coronea later in the same year, gave Sparta the advantage in the early fighting on the Greek mainland.

 Prelude

 Hostilities in the Corinthian War began in 395 BC with raiding in northwestern Greece, eventually leading to a clash between Sparta and Thebes at the Battle of Haliartus, a Theban victory.
 In the wake of this battle, Athens, Thebes, Corinth, and Argos joined together to form an anti-Spartan alliance, with its forces commanded by a council at Corinth.

 In 394 BC, the council gathered together its forces at Corinth.
 A Spartan army under Aristodemus, the guardian of the boy king Agesipolis, was sent north from Sparta to challenge the allies.
 The allied army, meanwhile, waited at Corinth, while the council debated over who should command it.
 Before a decision was reached, the Spartan army entered Corinthian territory, burning and plundering along the way.
 The allies marched out to meet the Spartans, and the two armies met each other near the dry bed of the Nemea river.